szz-dvl/JSLoader/README.md

 # JSLoader

-JSLoader is an browser extension developed for Firefox.
+JSLoader is an browser extension developed for Chrome and Chromium browsers.
 Its goal is to give to the user the ability to store scripts for any page allowing them to run.
 Those scripts will be executed against page content everytime the user visit the target site.
-The extension is not yet signed, hence Firefox developer edition is yet needed to run it.
+The extension name is JSLoader and can be found in chromoe web store as usual, those willing to use this repository can get an unsigned copy of the extension.

 ### Prerequisites